Bakhmut captured by Russia’s Wagner forces

 In televised comments, Ukraine's President Volodymyr Zelenskiy said that Bakhmut has been "completely destroyed” and suggested that the city has been lost.

-"It's a pity, it's a tragedy, but for today Bakhmut is only in our hearts," said Zelenskiy who is attending the G7 meeting in Hiroshima.
+"It's a pity, it's a tragedy, but for today Bakhmut is only in our hearts," said Zelenskiy, who is attending the G7 meeting in Hiroshima.
 However, a spokesman denied that the president had admitted defeat in the eight-month-long battle, the longest in the war.
 Ukraine’s military authorities said that their forces were still in the city and the battle is ongoing.

 Prigozhin released a video of himself, flanked by Wagner soldiers, holding a flag in what he claims is the centre of Bakhmut.
 Prigozhin claims his forces took complete control of the city at midday on May 20.
 He spoke with ruined buildings in the background and the sound of explosions in the distance.

-Following Prigozhin's announcement, Russian President Vladimir Putin conveyed congratulations to the Wagner forces.
+Following Prigozhin's announcement, Russian President Vladimir Putin conveyed his congratulations to the Wagner forces.
 Russia’s Russian Defence Minister Sergei Shoigu also offered Prigozhin congratulations on the reported victory.
-Putin promised all the soldiers that participated in the campaign would receive awards.
+Putin promised all the soldiers that had participated in the campaign would receive awards.

-However, the situation remains confused as Ukraine’s military deny they have lost control of the symbolically important city in the Donbas region of eastern Ukraine.
+However, the situation remains confused, as Ukraine’s military deny they have lost control of the symbolically important city in the Donbas region of eastern Ukraine.

-Military analysts say that Bakhmut is of little strategic importance, but it has become a potent symbolic fight between Moscow and Kyiv.
-Earlier Zelenskiy said that if Ukraine lost the city he may be forced to start peace talks by both his international partners and the Ukrainian people.
+Military analysts say that Bakhmut is of little strategic importance, but it has become a potent symbol in the fight between Moscow and Kyiv.
+Earlier Zelenskiy said that if Ukraine lost the city he might be forced to start peace talks by both his international partners and the Ukrainian people.

 The toll of the conflict has been devastating.
 Western officials estimate that between 20,000 and 30,000 Russian troops have been killed or wounded in Bakhmut, while Ukraine's military has also paid a heavy price.
 The once-thriving city now lies in ruins, with hardly any buildings left standing, and most of its population has fled.